jinghuazhao/software-notes/DEPICT/README.md

 sudo pip install scikit-learn
 ```

+## template.cfg

+This is from src/python rather than .cfg from example.

 ## PLINK

-[PLINK-1.9](https://www.cog-genomics.org/plink2/), with --clump option, has to be used -- [PLINK2](https://www.cog-genomics.org/plink/2.0/) drops the --clump option.
+[PLINK-1.9](https://www.cog-genomics.org/plink2/), with --clump option, has to be used rather than [PLINK2](https://www.cog-genomics.org/plink/2.0/) since itdrops the --clump option.

 ## Python 2.7.*